jweissman/orsino/playtesting.md

 - [x] Cast effect type (for metamagic + spell-like abilities, but should also enable fully general scrolls/wands/potions)
 - [x] Maybe you need a clue to travel to a dungeon?? -- have to at least hear rumor now
 - [x] Something weird with gold -- they have it in town but don't in the dungeon??? -- think this _should_ be fixed but need to validate!
+- [x] Make sure we always go through handleReactions flow so _time stop_ can guarantee `triggerReactions: false` effect works -- think this is the case!

 ## Not really issues atm
 - "Rooms should remember if you've searched/examined things (ie not reset on wandering monster)" [maybe this is fixed but would be good to actually write down searched/examinedItems on the room?]